VERMONT ATTORNEY GENERAL’S OFFICE

 Montpelier, VT 05602

 What Else?
 All essay submissions will be posted on the Attorney General’s Office’s public website unless a participant wishes to not have their essay posted.
-Essays will be posted on Earth Day 2022 (April 22nd).
+Essays will be posted on Earth Day .
 Posted essays will include a participants first name only and their school and grade.
-Essays from last year’s event can be read here: https://ago.vermont.gov/2021-attorney-generals-earth-day-essay-challenge-student-essays/

-Participants will also be entered in a drawing to have Attorney General T.J.
-Donovan pay a virtual visit the student’s classroom.
+Participants will also be entered in a drawing to have the Attorney General pay a virtual visit the student’s classroom.

 The Attorney General’s Environmental Protection Division will read all essays and provide individual feedback to each person who submits an essay.
 (Please indicate in your submission if you prefer not to receive feedback.)

-For Teachers: 5th and 6th grade teachers who have students participating in the essay challenge and who would like to have an Environmental Protection Division attorney speak with their class about the environmental work of the Attorney General’s Office virtually during the event period (February 14 through April 8) should contact Natasha Sala at email@example.com.
+For Teachers: 5th and 6th grade teachers who have students participating in the essay challenge and who would like to have an Environmental Protection Division attorney speak with their class about the environmental work of the Attorney General’s Office virtually during the event period should contact Natasha Sala at firstname.lastname@example.org.